roger-king/nodejs-express-typescript/README.md

 ## About:

-Typescript Node.js and express API project seed...
+Typescript Node.js, inversify, and express API/GraphQL project seed...

 This is a bare bones setup with an example "Revision" api endpoint.